kharazi/awesome-copy-rules/README.md

 If you are copying a piece of code, copy whole of it!

 ## Rule 1:
-Do not forget where you copy code!!!
-Always you will need it again!
+Remember where you have copied a code from, you're going to need it!

 ## Rule 2:
-Improve copy engineering socity with copying(!) a rule.
+Improve copy engineering society with copying(!) a rule.

 ## Rule 3:
 While copying, do it right. your copy may be copied sometimes later.

 ## Rule 4:
-If you have 10 days for copying a piece of code , devote 9 days of it for searching.
+If you have 10 days for copying a piece of code, devote 9 days of it to searching.

 ## Rule 5:
 Do not be disappointed.
 There is always something to copy.

 ## Rule 6:
-Before copying a code , first read all the comments on it (if there was !).
+Before copying a code, first read all the comments in it (if there was any!).

 ## Rule 7:
 Explore new tools! `Ctrl+C` and `Ctrl+V`  are not the only tools, for example choose a good [clipboard manager](http://en.wikipedia.org/wiki/Clipboard_manager)

 ## Rule 8:
-If you find more than a piece of code use which has lower performance!
-Because when you want to update your software you could use the one with higher performance!
+If you happen to find more than one piece of code, use whichever has the lower performance!
+Because when you want to update your software you could use the one with the higher performance!

 ## Rule 9:
 Don't repeat yourself([DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself)), Copy yourself!